kernel1983/Hackathon2020/README.md

 # Hackathon2020

-Start dashboard in terminal:
+Start dashboard in Terminal (WSL Ubuntu 18.04 LTS):

     python3 dashboard.py

-Start node:
+Start node one by one through dashboard API:

     curl http://127.0.0.1:8000/new_node (or in browser)

-or manually in terminal:
+or manually in terminal (try byobu):

     python3 node.py --host=127.0.0.1 --port=8001 --control_host=127.0.0.1 --control_port=8000